the-events-calendar/the-events-calendar/readme.txt

 == FAQ ==

-= Are there any troubleshooting steps you'd suggest I try, that might resolve my issue before I post a new thread? =
+= Are there any troubleshooting steps you'd suggest I try that might resolve my issue before I post a new thread? =

 First, make sure that you're running the latest version of The Events Calendar (3.0.0 as of this release).
 If you're running Events Calendar PRO it needs to match the version number of The Events Calendar.
 And if you've got any other add-ons, make sure those are current / running the latest code as well.